kkuziel/styled-components-react/Readme.md

 # Styling React app with styled components.

-This repository is an addition to a article.
+This repository is an addition to an article.
 It shows common usage of styled-components in React app.
 You can compare styled components (Styled-Components-React) with standard css approach (Standard-Css-React).

 [live example](https://kodernpl.github.io/styled-components-react/)